mikrono/tModLoaderWiki_kr_ko/Contributing-Localization.md

 You can test your localizations by building the mod source from your personal fork.
 If you have not setup a modding environment then you should probably leave this to the owner of the mod you are helping out.

 ## tModLoader Translations
 tModLoader itself doesn't use .lang files, but .json files.
 The process is roughly the same, except for the structure of the files.
-Navigate to the [tModLoader source folder](https://github.com/tModLoader/tModLoader/tree/master/patches/tModLoader) and find the .json file you want to edit.
+Navigate to the [tModLoader source folder](https://github.com/tModLoader/tModLoader/tree/1.4.4/patches/tModLoader/Terraria/Localization/Content) and find the .json file you want to edit.
 Open the file and look for lines with Key Values that have `//` before them.
 These files are missing translations.
 Follow the same procedure as with translating mods.
 Fork, edit, and pull request.
 Remember to only change the right side and remove the `//` from the lines you localize.

+In addition to the in-game text, we also localize the tModLoader store page itself.
+These files are found in the [SteamPageLocalization](https://github.com/tModLoader/tModLoader/tree/1.4.4/solutions/SteamWorkshopLocalization/SteamPageLocalization) folder and missing languages can be supplied through creating the files in a pull request.

 ## Miscellaneous
 * Newlines can be added with `\n` interspersed in the Value.